Army engineer diver

-Army engineer divers are members of national armies who are trained to undertake reconnaissance, demolition, and salvage tasks underwater.
+Army engineer divers are members of national armies who are trained to undertake tasks underwater, including reconnaissance, demolition, and salvage.
 These divers have similar skills and qualifications as professional divers.
+Army divers use both surface supplied "Hard hat" and SCUBA to perform their missions.
 In the United States Army, they are members of the Corps of Engineers.
-In the British Army they may be Royal Engineer Divers or Commando Engineer Divers.
+In the British Army, they may be Royal Engineer Divers or Commando Engineer Divers.

-History
+Description

+Army engineer divers are members of national armies.
+Army engineer divers are trained in underwater construction, salvage, demolitions, hydrographic survey, hyperbaric chamber operation, beach and river recon, bridge recon, underwater cutting and welding, side scan sonar operations, mine and countermine operations, and search and recovery operations.
+They are also training in ships husbandry operations.
+These divers have similar skills and qualifications as professional divers.